Encyclopedia Entry • Films Main

 Critics' Reviews:

-Miss Crawford and Miss Prevost are very good in their roles.
+Robert Armstrong does splendidly as Garson.
+Miss Crawford and Miss Prevost are very good in their rôles.
+John Miljan and Mr. Hamilton are also convincing.

 Our Reviews:

 If you've seen Paid and would like to share your review here, please e-mail me.
-Feel free to include a star-rating (with 5 stars the best), as well as any of your favorite lines from the film.
+Include a picture of yourself or avatar to accompany your review, as well as a star-rating (with 5 stars the best) and any of your favorite lines from the film.

 Mike O'Hanlon (October 2007)